 Repeating a mantra may also help you concentrate your mind especially when it wanders.
 The repeating phrase can simply be "Relax", "Clear and Bright" or "Sam-Ma-Ar-Ra-Hang" which means “Perfectly Pure”.
 “Sam-Ma-Ar-Ra-Hang", a standard phrase, comes from the ancient language called Pali.
 You can repeat your preferred mantra in your mind as if the sound naturally and softly comes from the Center of the Body or the center of your meditation object.

-8. Continue Your Meditation
+8. Continuing the Meditation

 From now on, nurture and prolong your awareness and relaxing feelings with you.
 Whenever you lose your awareness or have a wandering mind, start over to the point that you feel aware and relaxed.
-Then gently hold that feeling with you until you feel that it is time to open your eyes and end your session.
+Then, gently hold that feeling with you until you feel that it is time to open your eyes and end your session.

 bottom of page